 Berba: I'm still waiting for my commission!

-“The funny thing is, before Manchester [United] bought him, Jim Lawlor gave me a call – the head scout from Manchester,”reported Berbatov in today's MUTV Group Chat, which you can watch in full on ManUtd.com and our Official App from 16:00 BST.
+"The funny thing is, before Manchester [United] bought him, Jim Lawlor gave me a call – the head scout from Manchester," reported Berbatov in a recent episode of MUTV Group Chat.

 “And he's like, 'Berba, we're watching that boy from Monaco, Martial.
 What do you think?'